wwwouaiebe/leaflet.TravelNotes/src/README.md

 ## Dialogs

-In the same way, somme user action are displaying a dialog.
+In the same way, some user action are displaying a dialog.
 The action is suspended till the user click on the ok button and then restarted.

 All dialogs are derived from the __BaseDialog__ class and are also based on the Promise API.